The Nebuchadnezzar magazine

 A quarterly e-zine.
 Music.
 Health.
 Wellbeing

-• Facing Grief in America: Mitigating Violence with Art
+• Facing Grief: Mitigating Violence with Art

 The American Consortium against gun violence on account of all Children.
-A response to the NRA meeting held on November 14-16, 2025.
+A response to the NRA meeting held on November 14-16, 2026.
 Forwarded by the initiative of Good Shepherd Lutheran church.
 No Child left behind.

 On Mediating Violence with Art